Springvale (NSW)

 The exceptional employment performance in Springvale places it among Australia's strongest labour markets

-Workforce participation in Springvale is high at 73.1%, compared to Rest of NSW's 61.5%.
-According to Census responses, a low 10.1% of residents work from home.
+Workforce participation stands at 71.5%, exceeding Regional NSW's 61.3%.
+Census responses reveal that only 10.1% of residents work from home, though Covid-19 lockdown impacts should be considered.
 Employment is concentrated in health care & social assistance, education & training, and construction.
-The area has a strong specialization in education & training, with an employment share 1.5 times the regional level.
+Notably, Springvale has a high concentration in education & training, with employment levels at 1.5 times the regional average.

-Conversely, agriculture, forestry & fishing shows lower representation at 2.8%, compared to the regional average of 5.3%.
-The ratio of workers to residents is high at 0.9, indicating substantial local employment opportunities.
-Over a 12-month period ending in September 2025, employment increased by 4.8% and labour force increased by 5.2%, resulting in a slight rise in unemployment rate by 0.4 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose slightly.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Springvale's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, assuming constant population projections for illustrative purposes.
+Meanwhile, agriculture, forestry & fishing has limited presence, with only 2.8% employment compared to Regional NSW's 5.3%.
+The worker-to-resident ratio is 0.9, indicating substantial local employment opportunities.
+Between December 2024 and December 2025, the labour force decreased by 2.8%, alongside a 2.9% employment decline, causing unemployment to rise by 0.1 percentage points.
+This contrasts with Regional NSW where employment contracted by 1.2%, the labour force fell by 0.8%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Springvale.
+These projections, covering five and ten-year periods, indicate that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Springvale's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment